cds-hooks/docs/docs/hooks/order-select.md

 This hook is among the first workflow events for an order entering a draft status.
-The context of this hook may include defaulted order details as it occurs immediately upon the clinician selecting the order from the order catalogue of the CPOE, but before she manually specifies order details (e.g. dose, quanity, route, etc).
+The context of this hook may include defaulted order details as it occurs immediately upon the clinician selecting the order from the order catalogue of the CPOE, but before she manually specifies order details (e.g. dose, quantity, route, etc).
 Additionally, the context may include previously selected orders that are not yet signed from the same ordering session.
 The `order-select` hook occurs after the clinician selects the order, but before she fills out (configures) the order.